-The northwest quadrant would be the location of Freedom Tower and the performing arts center (see Figure 1-5).
+The northwest quadrant would be the location of Freedom Tower and the performing arts center (see Figure 1-4).
 Freedom Tower would be the visual landmark of the Proposed Action in New York City's skyline.
 It would have approximately 70 floors of office, mechanical, and functional space.
 A viewing platform would be located atop the building and above that would be a broadcast tower at 1,776 feet.
 The viewing platform and the broadcast tower would replace those lost on September 11.
-Current plans call for the top of the structure, in the open area below the platform there will be the base for broadcast towers, to include an array of wind turbines.
-The high wind speeds present at the altitude, the absence of wind interference from other buildings, and the shape of the Freedom Tower are expected to allow the turbines to generate a significant amount of electricity to contribute to the building's power demands.
-This is an innovative application of an emerging technology, and the design, configuration, and power yield of the turbines are currently being studied by Silverstein Properties.
+There would be office lobbies on the north and south sides of the tower at ground level with public access provided on the north, south and west sides of the tower.
+Current plans call for the top of the structure to contain wind turbines that would provide approximately 20 percent of the building's electricity from this renewable source.